How to Clean Wood Burner Glass with WD-40 (Updated Dec 2025)

 Safety Considerations When Using WD-40

-Cost of Cleaning Stove Glass with WD-40 vs Commercial Stove Cleaners
+Price of WD-40 Versus Commercial Stove Cleaners

-Wood Burner Glass Maintenance Tips
+How to Maintain Your Wood Burner Glass

 Keeping your wood burner glass clean is just one of many aspects of maintaining your stove.
 Regular maintenance not only ensures the efficient operation of your wood burner but it can also prolong its lifespan and enhance the safety of its operation.
 Here are some comprehensive tips to help you maintain your wood burner:

-• Maintain a Regular Cleaning Schedule.
+- Maintain a Regular Cleaning Schedule.
 The best way to avoid hard-to-clean soot buildup is to clean the glass at least once a week during periods of regular use.

-• Always Use Quality Firewood Logs.
+- Always Use Quality Firewood Logs.
 Always use quality hardwood logs with a moisture content of less than 20%.
 Popular options include kiln-dried oak logs, kiln-dried birch firewood, and kiln-dried ash.
 Avoid green (aka wet) firewood at all costs as it produces toxic fumes when burned and leads to a very fast buildup of creosote.

-• Consider Wood Briquettes.
+- Consider Wood Briquettes.
 Being made of compressed sawdust or bark, wood briquettes can be dried to extra low moisture levels of 9%.
 This makes them a lot more clean-burning and energy-efficient than quality firewood.
 Popular options include 8-Hour Night Briquettes, Hardwood Heat Logs, Fire Logs, Sawdust Briquettes, Nestro Softwood Logs, and Pini Kay Eco Logs.

-• Don't Skimp on Professional Maintenance.
+- Don't Skimp on Professional Maintenance.
 As we've mentioned in our ultimate guide to chimney sweeping, you need to have your chimney professionally cleaned at least once a year.
 This reduces the risk of chimney fires and ensures optimal airflow.

-• Stove Inspection: Regularly inspect the stove’s components, such as door seals, gaskets, and the firebox, for wear and tear.
+- Stove Inspection: Regularly inspect the stove’s components, such as door seals, gaskets, and the firebox, for wear and tear.
 Replace any damaged parts promptly to maintain efficiency and safety.